sebaslogen/resaca/README.md

 }

 @Composable
-fun DemoViewModelWithId() {
+fun DemoViewModelWithKey() {
-    val scopedVMWithFirstId: MyViewModel = rememberScoped("myFirstId") { MyViewModel("myFirstId") }
+    val scopedVMWithFirstKey: MyViewModel = rememberScoped("myFirstKey") { MyViewModel("myFirstKey") }
-    val scopedVMWithSecondId: MyViewModel = rememberScoped("mySecondId") { MyViewModel("mySecondId") }
+    val scopedVMWithSecondKey: MyViewModel = rememberScoped("mySecondKey") { MyViewModel("mySecondKey") }
-    // We now have 2 ViewModels of the same type with different data inside the same Composable scope DemoComposable(inputObject = scopedVMWithFirstId)
+    // We now have 2 ViewModels of the same type with different data inside the same Composable scope DemoComposable(inputObject = scopedVMWithFirstKey)
-    DemoComposable(inputObject = scopedVMWithSecondId)
+    DemoComposable(inputObject = scopedVMWithSecondKey)
 }
 ```

 Once you use the `rememberScoped` function, the same object will be restored as long as the Composable is part of the composition, even if it _temporarily_ leaves composition on configuration change (e.g. screen rotation, change to dark mode, etc.) or while being in the backstack.

-For ViewModels, on top of being forgotten when they're really not needed anymore, their _coroutineScope_ will also be automatically canceled because ViewModel's `onCleared` method will be automatically called by this library.
+For ViewModels, in addition to being forgotten when they're really not needed anymore, their _coroutineScope_ will also be automatically canceled because ViewModel's `onCleared` method will be automatically called by this library.

-💡 _Optional key_: a key or id can be provided to the call, `rememberScoped(key) { ... }`, to forget an old object when there is new input data during a recomposition (e.g. a new input id for your ViewModel) or to remember multiple instances of the same class in the same scope.
+💡 _Optional key_: a key can be provided to the call, `rememberScoped(key) { ... }`.
+This makes possible to forget an old object when there is new input data during a recomposition (e.g. a new input id for your ViewModel) or to remember multiple instances of the same class in the same scope.

-⚠️ ViewModels remembered with `rememberScoped` **should not be created** using any of the Compose `viewModel()` or `ViewModelProviders` factories, otherwise they will be retained in the scope of the screen regardless of the `rememberScoped`
+⚠️ ViewModels remembered with `rememberScoped` **should not be created** using any of the Compose `viewModel()` or `ViewModelProviders` factories, otherwise they will be retained in the scope of the screen regardless of `rememberScoped`.

+# Sample use cases
+Here are some sample use cases reported by the users of this library:
+- Multiple instances of the same type of ViewModel in a screen with a **view-pager**.
+This screen will have multiple sub-pages that use the same ViewModel class with different ids.
+For example, a screen of holiday destinations with multiple pages and each page with its own `HolidayDestinationViewModel`.
+- Isolated and stateful UI components like a **favorite button** that are widely used across the screens.
+This `FavoriteViewModel` can be very small, focused and only require an id to work without affecting the rest of the screen's UI and state.

 # Demo app
 Demo app [documentation can be found here](https://github.com/sebaslogen/resaca/blob/main/sample/README.md).